ethz-asl/unreal_cv_ros/README.md

 ## simulation_manager
 This node is used to launch the full MAV simulation using gazebo as a physics engine and an unreal game for perception and collision modeling.
-It is used to coordinate simulation setup and monitor or supervise the unreal_ros vision pipeline.
+It is used to coordinate simulation setup and monitor the unreal_cv_ros pipeline performance.

 ### Parameters
 * **ns_gazebo** Namespace of gazebo, including the node name.
 Default is '/gazebo'.